 - Enlarged/zoomed selfies when using Snapchat – Some users have noticed that selfies are automatically enlarged or zoomed into when using Snapchat.
 Snapchat is looking into this issue and should have a fix available quickly.

 - Photos are not saved – Many users have found that photos taken with the Pixel 3 and Pixel 3 XL are not being saved.
-Older generation Google flagships face this issue as well, but it looks like a fix is finally in the works.
+Newer generation Google flagships face this issue as well, but it looks like a fix is finally in the works.

 Problem #2 – UI stuck on Dark theme